 - 1. Tuscan bean and kale soup ribollita.
 Click here for recipe.
 I’m fortunate to live next door to a chef and food writer and we have a wonderful meal sharing relationship (she needs t.l.c. too sometimes!).
 We shared a meal of this soup recently – and now, get ready for the endorsement – she said she dreamt about the soup (no, not a nightmare!) and woke up thinking about butter beans!
 We are both in love with the red and white marbled seeds that we think would make fabulous jewellry?

 - 2. Greek baked beans gigantes plaki is a dish we have eaten many times on our trips to Greece and one of our all time best-loved.
 This is a casserole of slow cooked butter beans, that gets a crusty topping, and is often sprinkled with feta.
 A simple, hearty, dish that is just delicious with some good bread and a cold glass of wine – kali orexi.

-I used to think that the Greeks must cook this dish from dried beans, but now realise that, because they are so easy to grow, that they must be a universal staple crop in their kitchen gardens.
-Certainly, the gigantes plaki I have eaten in Greece have been far better, up until now, of anything I had cooked when starting from scratch at home in Australia with dried beans.
+I used to think that the Greeks must cook this dish from imported dried beans, but now realise that, because they are so easy to grow, that they must be a universal staple crop in their kitchen gardens and grown fresh.
+Certainly, the gigantes plaki I have eaten in Greece have been far better, up until now, of anything I had cooked when starting from scratch at home in Australia with dried beans or canned beans.
 Click here for full recipe.